yndajas/PSNProfiles-player-scraper/README.md

-# PSNProfiles-player_scraper
+# PSNProfiles player scraper
+[still building]
 Scrapes and presents data from PSNProfiles player pages using a CLI